hossam418/Math-Functions/README.md

 6. When you finish your code commit and push your changes to **Your Repository.**
 7. Create a pull request to merge your Repository to the master Repository.

+# Performance Enhancement
+* First every function is optimized as max as possible.
+* **When the user chooses run all functions, every function will run on single thread.**
+* Note: In run all the menu is printed before printing all results.
+We have made this to prove that threads are working.

 # Team Members

 | Name  | ID | Contributed? |